 But again, I would rather have the story mostly taken from Vader’s perspective in order for him to be developed as a full-on villain.
 I know there’s the argument you can’t reveal too much about a villain in the story as it would make him less interesting.
 But for me, it’d be good if Paul S. Kemp took that dare.

 The hero characters of the story are also a struggle for me to connect with on an emotional level.
 Like I said, the leader of the Free Ryloth movement is Cham Syndulla who is a Twi’lek male.
 The Twi’leks are the dominant inhabitants of Ryloth.
 Cham used to be a former freedom fighter during the Clone Wars.

 But it’s annoying when you’re a casual reader/viewer and you don’t know certain characters who have been in the TV shows beforehand.
-This happened for me when characters like Darth Maul appeared in ‘Solo’ without explanation and you had to watch ‘Rebels’ to understand, but that’s for another time.
+This happened for me when characters like Darth Maul appeared in ‘Solo’ without explanation and you have to watch ‘Rebels’ to understand it, but that’s for another time.